 The ‘Eagles of Paradise’ display and ‘Free Flying Bird Show’ are incredibly popular and unique in Cornwall.
 Extremely close encounters with unusual birds including eagles, a vulture, cockatoos and choughs flying within, around and above the crowds.
 You will be left in awe of these wonderful birds!

 2023 The ‘Eagles of Paradise Display’ every day during the summer (weather permitting)

-The amazing summer ‘Eagles of Paradise’ display gives you the opportunity to see birds like Archie the Bald Eagle close up as they fly over and around you during these very informative and interesting flying displays.
+This gives you the opportunity to see birds like Dakota the Bald Eagle up-close as he flies over and around you during these very informative and interesting flying displays.

 The kookaburras show their incredible natural reaction to snakes, and sometimes use visitors with hats as perches!

-New birds with different skills are often introduced to the Free Flying Bird Show, all trained using ‘positive re-enforcement’, and visitors are invited to come up on stage to give a donation to the World Parrot Trust in a unique way!
+At the end of the display you can come up on stage to give a donation to Paradise Park and the World Parrot Trust in a unique way!
 Please see the video below.

 Please note that the daily shows are subject to change or cancellation due to weather (high winds/heavy rain).